frequently asked

 1. Community involvement, from the start:

-We align closely with the beneficiaries to co-design the program in response to what is most needed and to ensure that our projects are culturally sensitive and appropriate.
+We align closely with the community to co-design the programme in response to what is most needed and to ensure that our projects are culturally sensitive and appropriate.
 During the assessment phase we involve the community in focus group discussions and identify representatives who can manage and operate the project on the ground.

 2. Local leadership: